ramsainanduri/split_multi_fasta/README.md

 ```
 ## Testing

-For testing purpose, there is a file in test folder with name test.fasta which has 4 sequences.
+For testing purposes, there is a file in test folder with name test.fasta which has 4 sequences.
 For your better understanding, you can use test.fasta to know how this tool works.